dcop7/tips_and_guides/workflow/personal_productivity_system.md

 - - - - - - - - - - - - - - - - - - -
 Tomorrow, maybe: review yesterday's interview feedback
 ```

+All three items started the morning as `□`.
+By evening, one is finished, one still matters but slipped to Todoist, and one simply isn't needed anymore — three different outcomes that would be indistinguishable with a single "not done" symbol.

 ---